MoritzLaurer/prompt_templates/docs/create_template.md

 You can create and save a prompt template in a few simple lines of code.

 - Create a `ChatPromptTemplate` if your template is composed of multiple messages.
-Messages must follow the  OpenAI chat message format for standardization (they can always be converted to formats for other LLM clients in a later step).
+Messages must follow the  OpenAI chat message format for standardization (they can always be converted to formats for other LLM clients in a later step via the [utils](reference/utils.md#prompt_templates.utils.format_for_client)).
 - Create a `TextPromptTemplate` if your template is a single string and end users should insert it into the adequate message role themselves.

 ## TextPromptTemplates